USS Monterey (CVL-26): World War II

 Monterey was reclassified CVL-26 on 15 July 1943, shortly before commissioning, and after shakedown, departed Philadelphia for the western Pacific.
 She reached the Gilbert Islands on 19 November 1943, in time to help secure Makin Island.
-She took part in strikes on Kavieng, New Ireland on 25 December, as part of Task Group 37.2 (TG 37.2), and supported the landings at Kwajalein and Eniwetok until 8 February 1944.
+She took part in strikes on Kavieng, New Ireland, on 25 December, as part of Task Group 37.2, and supported the landings at Kwajalein and Eniwetok until 8 February 1944.
 The light carrier then operated with Task Force 58 (TF 58) during raids in the Caroline Islands, Mariana Islands, northern New Guinea, and the Bonin Islands from February–July 1944.
-During this time she was also involved in the Battle of the Philippine Sea on 19–20 June.
+During this time, she was also involved in the Battle of the Philippine Sea on 19–20 June.

 Monterey then sailed to Pearl Harbor for overhaul, departing once again on 29 August.
 She launched strikes against Wake Island on 3 September, then joined TF 38 and participated in strikes in the southern Philippines and the Ryukyus.
 October through December 1944 were spent in the Philippines, supporting first the Leyte, and then the Mindoro landings.

 The gunnery officers of USS Monterey.
 Gerald R. Ford is second from the right, in the front row.

 Though enemy planes had been unable to damage Monterey, she did not complete her first full year of service unscathed.
 In December, she steamed into the path of Typhoon Cobra, with winds over 100 kn.
 At the height of the storm, which lasted two days, several planes tore loose from their cables, causing several fires on the hangar deck.
-During the storm future US President Gerald Ford, who served on board the ship, was almost swept overboard.
-Ford, serving as General Quarters Officer of the Deck, was ordered to go below to assess the raging fire.
+During the storm, future US President Gerald Ford, who served on board the ship, was almost swept overboard.
+Ford, serving as general quarters officer of the deck, was ordered to go below to assess the raging fire.
 He did so safely, and reported his findings back to the ship's commanding officer, Captain Stuart Ingersoll.
 The ship's crew was able to contain the fire, and the ship got underway again.

 Monterey arrived Bremerton, Washington, for overhaul in January 1945.
 She rejoined TF 58 and supported Okinawa operations by launching strikes against Nansei Shoto and Kyūshū from 9 May to 1 June.
 She rejoined TF 38 for the final strike against Honshū and Hokkaidō from 1 July to 15 August.

-Post-War
+After the war

 Monterey departed Japanese waters on 7 September, having embarked troops at Tokyo, and steamed home, arriving in New York City on 17 October.
 Monterey left behind an impressive and enviable war record.
-Her planes sank five enemy warships, and damaged others.
+Her planes sank five enemy warships and damaged others.
 She was responsible for the destruction of thousands of tons of Japanese shipping, hundreds of planes, and vital industrial complexes.
 She was assigned "Magic Carpet" demobilization duty, and made several voyages between Naples and Norfolk.
 She was decommissioned on 11 February 1947, and was assigned to the Atlantic Reserve Fleet, Philadelphia Group.